-Anthony Johnson brings considerable experience in the sales and management of products and services to the research and regulated life science fields.
-His creative perspective to implementing successful sales and marketing strategies, early stage funding, joint ventures and daily management are a strong asset to Empire Genomics.
-Formerly, in the capacity as Business Area Manager for Stem Cell and Regenerative Medicine for Invitrogen Corporation's GIBCO business unit, he coordinated and directed their entrance into the nascent stem cell market.
-In doing this, he connected a diverse suite of technologies and products ranging from cell culture products and antibodies to cell separation and quality control technologies to provide complete customer solutions.
-Prior to Invitrogen, he worked as a strategic business consultant, directed global sales and marketing activities within the pharmaceutical industry and played an integral role in the design and development of the global competitor intelligence system for the CRESTOR product of AstraZeneca.
-He has coordinated and signed deals with public, private and governmental organizations worldwide.
+Mr. Johnson previously served as Business Area Manager for Stem Cell and Regenerative Medicine for Invitrogen Corporation where he coordinated and directed their entry, and ultimately their leadership position in the stem cell market.
+Prior to Invitrogen, he worked as a strategic business consultant, directed global sales and marketing activities within the pharmaceutical industry, and played an integral role in the design and development of the global competitor intelligence system for the CRESTOR product of AstraZeneca.

 Among her major achievements, Dr. Nowak has authored landmark papers describing the cloning of several heritable cancer disorders, including a form of Ataxia Telangiectasia (Nijmegen Breakage Syndrome).
 Her work on the Human Genome Project was published in the 2001 landmark genome issue of Nature describing the sequencing of the human genome.
 Dr. Nowak led and coordinated the three groups for the NCI extramural Cancer Chromosome Aberration Project.
 As part of this project, Dr. Nowak also developed BAC based array CGH (Comparative Genomic Hybridization), a microarray-based method for identifying numerical differences in DNA between tumor and normal cells and cells from individuals with genetic disorders, including autism and other developmental disorders.
 The results of this work were published in Nature Genetics.